On the statistical properties of fluid flows with transitional power-law rheology in heterogeneous porous media: Introduction

-where $\vec u$ is the fluid velocity, $P$ is the pressure and $\mu$ is the viscosity.
-After averaging the velocity and pressure field over a large number of pores, it results Darcy's law \citep{darcy56} :
+where $\vec v$ is the fluid velocity, $p$ is the pressure and $\mu$ the viscosity.
+Averaging the velocity and pressure field over a large number of pores results in Darcy's law\citep{darcy56}:

-where $\kappa$ is the permeability of the porous medium. $\kappa$ depends on its topology and is homogeneous to a squared length.
-In the following, for the sake of simplicity, the $\langle.\rangle$ is usually omitted when the scale of interest is explicit.
-This scale, containing enough pores for Darcy's law to be applicable, is called mesoscopic.
+where $\vec u$ is the mean velocity, $\grad P$ an averaged pressure gradient and $\kappa$ the permeability of the porous medium which depends on its structure.

-At the gelogical scale the type of material may however spatially vary leading to a macroscopic heterogeneous permeability field.
-To understand the flow at large scale then requires solving the heterogeneous Darcy's law :
+At the geological scale, the type of rock may however spatially vary leading to a macroscopic heterogeneous permeability field.
+The large-scale flow obeys then to the heterogeneous Darcy's law:

-It is also important to recall that a very similar equation is used for solving flow in rough fractures, usualy refered as the Reynolds equation \citep{reynolds86,zimmerman91a,mourzenko95}.
-Indeed, in a fracture with varying opening and under the lubrication approximation (small thickness and small variation of the opening), flow obeys :
+It is also worth recalling that a very similar equation is used for solving flow in rough fractures, usually referred as the Reynolds equation \citep{reynolds86,zimmerman91a,mourzenko95}.
+Indeed, in a fracture with varying opening and under the lubrication approximation (small thickness and small variation of the opening), the flow obeys:

-where the fracture is in the $(x,y)$-plane, $b(x,y)$ represents the local opening, $\vec q(x,y)= \int_0^{b(x,y)} \vec u \; dz$ and $\kappa(x,y) = \frac{b^3(x,y)}{12}$.
+where the fracture is in the $(x,y)$-plane, $b(x,y)$ represents the local opening, $\kappa(x,y) = \frac{b^3(x,y)}{12}$ and $\vec q(x,y)= \int_0^{b(x,y)} \vec u \; dz$ is the flow rate.
 The fracture can thus be treated as a 2D porous medium.
 There is, however, a small caveat because the dimensions are a slightly different.
-In a porous medium, Darcy's law implies an average velocity ($m.s^{-1}$) and permeability has the dimension of $m^2$, whereas in a fracture, $\vec q$ is a flow per unit length ($m^2.s^{-1}$) and the "permeability" has the dimension of $m^3$.
-We will see later, this difference has some consequences in the model equations.
+In a porous medium, Darcy's law implies an average velocity ($m.s^{-1}$) and the permeability has the dimension of $m^2$, whereas in a fracture, $\vec q$ is a volumetric flux per unit length ($m^2.s^{-1}$) and the ``permeability'' has the dimension of $m^3$.

-All the above mentioned equations apply to Newtonian fluids.
-A question that naturally arises is: how should this approach be modified when considering non-Newtonian fluids?
-While there is a very large variety of non-Newtonian fluids \citep{bird76,bird87a, coussot05}, we will limit our study to fluids whose viscosity varies with shear rate, which are the most commonly non-Newtonian fluids.
-For these fluids, the rheology is characterized by the relationship between shear rate $\dot \gamma$ and viscosity $\mu(\dot \gamma)$, or equivalently between $\dot \gamma$ and shear stress $\tau(\dot \gamma)$, with $ \tau(\dot \gamma) = \mu(\dot \gamma) \dot \gamma$.